OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 ## Custom lookup values for Priority
 - In each project, Priority field can have different custom lookup values.
 - All the custom lookup values along with default values are needed to be provided in **Metadata Details** while system configuration.
-Refer [[#System_Custom_Configuration| Metadata JSON to provide system & custom fields]] section for required JSON format to provide custom lookup values for **Priority** field.
+Refer [Metadata JSON to provide system & custom fields](#system-custom-configuration) section for required JSON format to provide custom lookup values for **Priority** field.
 - If custom lookup values are not provided, then Priority field will have these default lookup values for each project:
   - Unassigned
   - Low